Hatfield College, Durham: College traditions

-Arms
+Arms and motto

-From its foundation, the college used as its arms the personal shield of Thomas Hatfield (Azure, a chevron or, between three lions rampant argent).
-The crest was made circular in design and was accompanied with the Latin motto "Vel Primus Vel Cum Primis", which literally means "Either First or With the First", though is now loosely interpreted by the college as "Be the Best you can Be".
+From its foundation, Hatfield Hall used as its arms the personal shield of Bishop Thomas Hatfield (Azure, a chevron or, between three lions rampant argent).
+This was accompanied with the Latin motto "Vel Primus Vel Cum Primis", which means "Either First or With the First", and is derived from a description of Bishop Hatfield in a 14th century history of Durham:

+This motto is now loosely interpreted by the college as "Be the Best you can Be".

-In 1954, the college learned that its crest was unregistered with the College of Arms, and its display, including the use of Bishop Hatfield's shield, was both inappropriate and illegal.
-Consequently, it sought a grant of its own from the College of Arms, which was approved.
-The new arms were based on Hatfield's shield, but to difference the college's arms from the bishop's, a crown and plumes above the shield was added, with an ermine border and the college motto scrolled underneath.
+In 1954, the college learned that these arms had not been granted to the college by the College of Arms, and its assumption of Bishop Hatfield's shield without a grant was inappropriate and illegal.
+Consequently, it sought a grant of its own from the College of Arms, and was granted new arms based on Hatfield's shield, but with an ermine bordure added to difference the college's arms from the bishop's.
+A crest was also added, of ostrich feathers, charged with a black chevron, issuing from a crown.
+The motto was also made an official part of the grant.

-This new crest was more "official" looking but tricky to reproduce.
-Rodney Lucas, a student in the 1950s, was asked to produce freehand drawings of the college arms (one with the crest and one without) for use in the annual Hatfield Record.
-The design without the crest was ultimately chosen and appeared for years on college stationary.
-In June 1994, Lucas contacted the college with a new rendering of the college arms made on a computer, which was subsequently adopted.
-The commercial design for the arms was changed once again in 2005.
+A drawing of the new shield, without the crest, was produced by student Rodney Lucas for use in the annual Hatfield Record, and was used on college stationery for many years.
+In 1994, Lucas contacted the college with a new rendering of the college arms made on a computer, which was subsequently adopted.
+In 2005, the university produced a new representation of the arms as part of a university rebrand.